Lego Castle: Black Knights (1988–1994)

-When the Black Knights were officially launched in 1992, the 6086 Black Knights Castle (known as Dungeon Master's Castle in Canada and the US for 1992–93) was released to replace Black Monarch's Castle.
-Two other main Black Knights sets were released the same year as the Black Knights Castle in 1992.
-They were the 6057 Sea Serpent (the biggest Lego Castle boat ever released in the 1990s) and 6009 Black Knight, a small set that included a single, full armored knight, along with the new dragon plume and shield accessories.
-A number of new accessories were created for the three new sets, including a new oval shaped shield with a different dragon design usually carried by mounted knights, new dragon plumes available in four different colors (just like the feather plumes) which added side dragon wing plumes to the movable visors on knight helmets.
+Much like the Crusaders, the Black Knights were based on earlier, non-theme-affiliated sets, some of which were retrospectively included in the faction.
+Officially launched in 1992, the Black Knights are characterized by a red, yellow, and blue wyvern dragon symbol which is only shown on their shield or flag; unlike the other factions the Black Knights never wore the emblem on their chests.
+A number of new accessories were created for the theme, including a new oval shaped shield with a different dragon design usually carried by mounted knights, new dragon plumes available in four different colors (just like the feather plumes) which added side dragon wing plumes to the movable visors on knight helmets.
 These sets, along with Wolfpack, were the first castle sets to have minifigures with mustache and beard faces.
 The older dragon triangular shield was still used in the sets for infantry and guards.
 Older sets such as the Knights Stronghold and Black Monarch's Ghost were retroactively included as part of the Black Knights.
+The Black Knights series continued until the end of 1994 when they were superseded by the Royal Knights in 1995, save for one small set re-released in 1998.